 HMO plans are a form of managed care in which a primary care physician coordinates your care through a team of participating health care providers.
 These plans emphasize quality of care and results over freedom and flexibility, as HMO members are restricted to using only the plan’s network of participating providers for care.

 UnitedHealthcare offers the same types of Medicare Advantage plans while also offering PFFS (Private Fee-For-Service) and Special Needs Plans.
 Special Needs Plans are custom-built to the specific needs of a beneficiary with a particular health condition or financial situation.

 In addition to its Medicare Advantage plans, UnitedHealthcare also offers three different Medicare Part D plans and sells nine of the 10 standardized Medicare Supplement Insurance plans that are available in most states.

 Kaiser vs. UnitedHealthcare: Medicare Plan Costs

 We compared Kaiser Permanente vs. UHC Medicare Advantage plan costs in Los Angeles, CA, to get a better idea of how each insurance company's Medicare plans stack up as values.

-UnitedHealthcare offers seven Medicare Advantage plans in Los Angeles, six of which are HMO plans and one that's a POS plan.
-There are $0 premium options, including a $0 premium plan that includes coverage for prescription drugs, dental, vision and hearing.
+UnitedHealthcare offers eight Medicare Advantage plans in Los Angeles, six of which are HMO-POS plans and two that are PPO plans.
+There are $0 premium options, including plans with a $0 premium that include coverage for prescription drugs, dental, vision, and hearing.